Skip to main content

 • Outstanding stereo correlation (less than 0.1 dB error).

-• Uses conductive ceramic faders with 10 million operations warranty.
+• Use of conductive ceramic faders with a guarantee of 10 million operations.